ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 ## Appearance

 The black bear is a large, bulky animal with long black hair and a short, well-haired tail.
 Their weight can vary considerably, but males may weigh more than 600 pounds.
 The face is blunt, the eyes small, and the nose pad broad with large nostrils.
 The muzzle is a yellowish-brown with a white patch sometimes present on the lower throat and chest.
 Black bears have five toes with short, curved claws on the front and back feet.

+{{< video name="louisiana-black-bear-with-cubs.mp4" caption="A Louisiana black bear looks on as her cubs navigate down a tree.
+Video by (Cliff) Sutton Maehr, Louisiana Department of Wildlife and Fisheries." >}}

 ## Habitat